Russell's hypersurface from a geometric point of view: Introduction

-is one of the most prominent examples of an exotic variety, i.e. it is diffeomorphic to affine three space \cite[Lemma 5.1, p.7]{Ka05}, but not isomorphic to it.
-The latter is an immediate consequence of the following theorem, which states that there are not sufficiently many actions of the additive group $\GG_a$ on $X$.
+Russell's hypersurface is one of the most prominent examples of an exotic variety, i.e. a variety which is diffeomorphic to an affine space (\cite{ChDi94}, \cite[Lemma 5.1]{Ka05}), but not isomorphic to it.
+The latter is an immediate consequence of Theorem~\ref{mlmthm} below, which states that there are not sufficiently many actions of the additive group $\GG_a$ on $X$, and the aim of this paper is to give an elementary argument for this theorem.
+It includes some important elements of the original proof, but gives a greater geometrical insight to the situation.